James4Ever0/notes/System lagging alert, Temperature alert in arbitrary device.md

 ---
 title: 'System lagging alert, Temperature alert in arbitrary device'
 created: '2024-01-14T05:48:29.112Z'
-modified: '2024-01-14T08:56:51.083Z'
+modified: '2024-01-14T08:58:04.850Z'
 ---

 # System lagging alert, Temperature alert in arbitrary device

-The system sometimes feels lagging.
+The system sometimes feels lagging, less responsive.
 The only way to fix is to reboot.

+Although monitor task completion time is helpful, but not general enough.

 Temperature monitoring packages: